usnistgov/dioptra/docs/source/reference/dioptra-components/entrypoints-reference.rst

 - **Artifact Parameters**: (list of Dicts, optional) Global objects, loaded from disk at Job execution, can be used in the Entrypoint Task Graph and Artifact Task Graph.
 User selects which specific artifact snapshot to load into the Artifact Parameter at Job Runtime.
 Defaults to empty.
     - **Name** (string) The Name of the Artifact Parameter, used to access the Object(s) in the Task Graphs
     - **Output Parameters** (List of Outputs) List of outputs that the deserialize method of an artifact task is expected to produce
-- **Artifact Task Graph**: (YAML string, optional) The artifact task graph for entrypoint, which as a YAML-formatted string that defines the artifact serialization logic.
-Artifact Tasks are called once the main Task Graph execution is completed.
+- **Artifact Output Graph**: (YAML string, optional) A YAML-formatted string that defines the artifact serialization logic.
+Artifact Tasks referenced in the Artifact Output Graph are called once the main Task Graph execution is completed.
 Defaults to empty.
-(See: :ref:`syntax requirements <reference-entrypoints-artifact-output-graph-syntax>`)
+(See: :ref:`Artifact Output Graph Syntax Requirements <reference-entrypoints-artifact-output-graph-syntax>`)
 - **Queues**: (list of integer IDs, optional) A list of the queues that can pick up Job submissions of this entrypoint and carry out their execution.
 Job will not be runnable without at least one attached Queue.
 Defaults to empty.
 (See: :ref:`Queues Reference <reference-queues>`)
-- **Tags**: (list of Tag Objects, optional) A list of tags for organizational purposes
+- **Tags**: (list of Tag Objects, optional) A list of tags for organizational purposes.

 .. _reference-entrypoints-system-generated-attributes: